hackclub/hackpad/hackpads/segfaultpad/README.md

 ## CAD
 This is a screenshot of how it all fits together.
 I couldn't find good ways of positioning models, so it does not have the MCU or keyswitch + keycap models in it.
 All CAD models can be found in the `cad/` directory.
-The CAD models were designed with FreeCAD (not something I want to repeat) and tweaked with PrusaSlicer.
+The CAD models were originally designed with FreeCAD (not something I want to repeat) and tweaked with PrusaSlicer, but were remodeled in Fusion 360.
 I included the FreeCAD documents as well because the final result does contain some meshes, and so I wanted it to be more accessible.
-The STEP file is zipped so Git doesn't get mad.

 ![CAD model](https://cdn.hackclubber.dev/slackcdn/adc4e25d2d4dbb5d4699b475fb0dc19b.png)